Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Experiments

 \subsection{Transferability on Different Visual Trackers}

-In order to test the transferability of DuaLossDef across different trackers, we transfer DuaLossDef directly to different trackers without retraining, including siamese trackers(SiamRPN\cite{siamrpn}, SiamMask\cite{siammask}), and anchor-free tracker OCEAN\cite{ocean}.
-We apply the IoU Attack method to introduce adversarial perturbations on the OTB100 dataset.
+In order to test the transferability of AADN, we transfer AADN directly to serveral trackers without retraining, including siamese trackers( SiamRPN\cite{siamrpn}, SiamMask\cite{siammask}), and anchor-free tracker OCEAN\cite{ocean}.
+We apply the IoU Attack method to introduce adversarial perturbations on these trackers seperately.
 Specifically, considering the structural characteristics of the IoU Attack method, we only perform experiments on its search region.
 The detailed experimental results are presented in \cref{table-tracker}.

-The results demonstrate that even without retraining, DuaLossDef can still exhibit effective defense on the three baseline trackers.
-Additionally, the results of (Exp.No.3) also showcase the effectiveness of DuaLossDef on anchor-free tracker.
-These findings highlight the excellent transferability of DuaLossDef and its ability to adapt to trackers with different architectures.
+The results demonstrate that even without retraining, AADN can still exhibit effective defense on the 3 trackers.
+Additionally, the results of (Exp.No.3) also showcase the effectiveness of AADN on anchor-free tracker.
+These findings highlight the excellent transferability of AADN and its ability to adapt to heterogeneous trackers.